gsarti/website-content/content/post/iclr2020-transformers/index.md

 ![](assets/structural_objectives.png)

-As we saw previously, Transformers do not explicitly account for structures present in the input.
+As seen previously, Transformers do not explicitly account for structures present in the input.
 While tree-structured attention injects a heavy hierarchical bias in the model architecture, **StructBERT** adopts two lighter but effective approaches to make the resulting representations more aware of the underlying sequentiality of language.

 The first is a **word structural objective** where trigrams inside the inputs are randomly shuffled, and their original position must be reconstructed.
 This is done in parallel with normal MLM.
 The **sentence structural objective** is a lighter variant of the sentence reordering introduced in [ERNIE 2.0](https://arxiv.org/abs/1907.12412) and equal to the **sentence ordering prediction** introduced in [ALBERT](https://iclr.cc/virtual_2020/poster_H1eA7AEtvS.html): given a pair of sentences $(S_1, S_2)$ as input, we ask the model to discriminate whether $S_2$ precedes, follows or is unrelated to $S_1$.
 This new task extends the standard NSP, which was deemed as too easy for learning meaningful sentence relations.
 These additions result in significant improvements over standard benchmarks for natural language understanding.